InterCountry Adoptee Voices ICAV was founded in 1998 by Lynelle Long (nee Beveridge).

 The book is prefaced by a detailed introduction by PARC and is aimed at anyone affected by adoption.
 It will be of particular interest to those involved in transracial adoption situations, prospective adoptive parents and to health and welfare professionals.

-Late 2016, a project run by International Social Services Australia and funded by the Department of Social Services (DSS) created a sequel to The Color of Difference.
-It provides a first of it’s kind to look longitudinally at how some of these same adoptees from The Colour of Difference have travelled over time, along with a newer younger generation.
+Late in 2016, a project run by International Social Services Australia and funded by the Department of Social Services (DSS) created a sequel to The Color of Difference.
+It provides a first of it’s kind to look longitudinally at how some of these same adoptees from The Colour of Difference have travelled over time, along with a newer younger generation of intercountry adoptees.

-As of June 26, 2017 the sequel is available and titled The Colour of Time: A Longitudinal Exploration of the Impact of Intercountry Adoption in Australia as an e-book on 3 platforms: Kindle, Amazon, and iBooks.
+As of 26 June 2017 the sequel titled The Colour of Time: A Longitudinal Exploration of the Impact of Intercountry Adoption in Australia was launched.

 Since our beginnings in 1998, ICAV’s network has grown to include many from around the world.
 ICAV was one of the first networks worldwide to include adoptees of any racial background, regardless of country of origin and to bring our voices together and share our experiences.